jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

-Another, but far less effective, way is through psychedelics.
+Another way, though far less effective or sustainable, is through the use of psychedelics.
 These alter the brain in order to allow the perception of the other layers of reality.
 However, this also might cause physical damage, aside from building dependence, and so it is not recommended.